Colombia

 Ethyl Acetate is a natural component of sugar cane, coffee, and fruits such as musk, strawberries and bananas, but is also produced synthetically.

-2. CO2 Subcritical Decaffeination Process (by CR3-Kaffeeveredelung M. Hermsen)
+2. Natural Carbonic™ (previously referred to as CO2 Subcritical) Decaffeination Process (by CR3-Kaffeeveredelung M. Hermsen)

 This unique process was developed by CR3 in the late 80s.
 It uses natural carbon dioxide, under subcritical conditions (i. e. relatively low temperature and pressure), to gently and selectively target caffeine, so as to retain the full taste potential of the green coffee.
 This process is all organic certified.